 Reference Check Questions You Don't Want to Touch

 Answer only the questions that you are comfortable answering if you receive a reference request phone call or document.
-A manager should only speak to the areas of the employee's skills and experience about which he has direct knowledge.
+A manager should only speak to the areas of the employee's skills and experience about which he or she has direct knowledge.
 There are several questions a manager should not answer:

-- Example Question: What were the employee's weaknesses?
+What were the employee's weaknesses?

 These are the kinds of reference check questions a potential employer will ask if you return a reference checking phone call.